fergbrain/kanban_household_supply_card_generator/README.rst

 Kanban Household Supply Card Generator
 ======================================

-Create Kanban supply cards for your home
+Create Kanban supply cards (and labels) for your home.
+Items are generated as a PDF so you can easily print them.
+Cards print on standard 3x5 cards.
+Labels print on an 8.5x11 sheet that you can cutout.

+Designed to run on localhost for now.
+Very much alpha, but it works.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter
      :target: https://github.com/cookiecutter/cookiecutter-django/